PythonOptimizers/cysparse/README.md

       still have to be created though).
     - `CySparse` itself will have its API changed to better reflect the common use in the community (See `PySparse`, `NumPy` and `SciPy.sparse`). :white_check_mark:
     - A better mechanism will be implemented to allow the mix of special matrix cases (Symmetrical/general matrices, C-contiguous/non C-contiguous, etc).
 The aim is to introduce complex hermitian matrices (much later).
+Unfortunately, without real inheritance mechanism, I don't know what to do.
+So by default, this is done.
+      :white_check_mark:

 2. A centralized error/exception mechanism will be added.